Capitalist Realism: Effects

 According to Fisher, capitalist realism has so captured public thought that the idea of anti-capitalism no longer acts as the antithesis to capitalism.
 Instead, anti-capitalism is deployed as a means for reinforcing capitalism.
 This is done through modern media which aims to provide a safe means of entertaining anti-capitalist ideas without actually challenging the system.
 The lack of coherent alternatives, as presented through the lens of capitalist realism, leads many anti-capitalist movements to cease targeting the end of capitalism, but instead to mitigate its worst effects, often through individual consumption-based activities such as Product Red.

 With regard to public views on capitalism, Fisher coined the term "reflexive impotence" which describes a phenomenon where people recognize the flawed nature of capitalism, but believe there are no means of effecting change.
 According to Fisher, this inaction leads to a self-fulfilling prophecy as well as a negative toll on their mental health.

 Fisher identifies a widespread popular desire for a public sphere that operates outside of the state and free from the undesired "add-ons of capital".
 However, he claims that it is the state alone that has been able to maintain public arenas against the capitalist push for mass privatization.
 Popular neoliberal thought supports the destruction of public spheres in favor of the privatization of public institutions such as education and health based on the assumption that the market best serves public needs.
 In this vein, Fisher also raises the idea of "business ontology", which is the capitalist ideology in which purposes and objectives are understood exclusively in business terms.
 He further postulates that in the case of uniformly business-oriented social conditions there is no place for the public and its only chance at survival is by means of extinguishing the business framework in public services, adding that "if businesses can't be run as businesses, why should public services?"
 Thus, a frequent topic of Fisher's writing is the future of the public sphere in the face of neoliberal business ontology and what it might look like in absence of a centralized state-run industry.

 Realism

 The "realism" aspect of capitalist realism and its inspiration—socialist realism—is based on Jacques Lacan's distinction between the Real and "realities", such as capitalist realism, which are ideologically based understandings of the world that reject facts that lie outside of their interpretations.
 Fisher posits that an appeal to the Real which is suppressed by capitalist realism may begin to deconstruct the pervasiveness of the ideology.
 Fisher points to areas such as climate change, mental health, and bureaucracy that can be highlighted to show the weaknesses and gaps in capitalist realism.

-Critic Evan Lang Pandya has characterized Fisher's capital realism as possibly "the only effective framework through which the sins of modern society can be illuminated.".
+Reception

+The New Yorker noted that Capitalist Realism became a "cult favorite" due to Fisher's "relentless energy" and the book's "rousing call to arms".

-In the wake of Fisher's work, other critical theorists in academia and the political blogosphere have employed capitalist realism as a theoretical framework.
+In the wake of Fisher's work, other critical theorists in academia and the political blogosphere have employed the concept of capitalist realism as a theoretical framework.